 If you are interested to apply for a position, we welcome you to send your cover letter and resume to the attention of our HR Department at email@example.com.
 Due to volume, only those shortlisted will be contacted regarding the position.

 & of the Women in Manufacturing (WIM) Program

 CME is Canada’s largest and most influential industry and trade association.
 Since 1871, its mandate has been to enhance the competitiveness and growth of Canada’s manufacturing sector, and help Canadian companies win business in markets around the world.
 The association champions the importance of manufacturing and exporting for Canadians and the Canadian economy by advocating on behalf of its members, drawing public attention to the achievements of Canadian companies, commenting on industrial and economic issues in the media, and setting forth an ambitious vision for the future of manufacturing and international business.

-- Identify, engage with and close on CME member prospects with in-person or remote meetings to raise awareness and increase participation in CME programs and service offerings;
+- Identify and engage with CME member prospects to raise awareness and increase participation in CME DE&I programs and service offerings;

 - Other duties as assigned.

 - Bachelor’s degree in a relevant field (e.g. Human Resources, Business Administration, Social Sciences) or equivalent combination of education and experience.

 - 3-5 years of relevant work experience required with a focus on providing organizational support in planning, developing and implementing programs specific to inclusion, diversity, learning and personal wellness.

 - In-depth knowledge of Inclusion, Diversity and Equity frameworks, principles, strategies, processes and plans that achieved commitment, proactive efforts and positive outcomes for organizational change and growth toward addressing the workforce gaps.

 - Completion of formal diversity, equity and inclusion training is required.